liske/ifstate/docs/defaults.md

       ifalias: ''
 ```

 With *defaults* it is possible to configure implicit default settings for interfaces.
 The `match:` option is a filter to select on which interfaces the defaults should be applied.
 Only the defaults of the first match are applied.
-There are several [*clear_...* settings](../schema/#defaults_items) which allows to clear interface settings (*addresses*, *fdb*, ...).
+There are several [*clear_…* settings](../schema/#defaults_items) which allows to clear interface settings (*addresses*, *fdb*, …).

 [Back](..#configuration-file)